Child Care Licensing (CCL):

 Search Texas Child Care

-One of the most important services that CCL provides is information to parents, stakeholders, and others interested in child care.
-The DFPS website contains comprehensive compliance and regulatory information for both residential and daycare operations.
-Anyone who wants to find and compare child care can use our online database (www.TxChildCareSearch.org) to search by type of care, location, services offered, name, or address.
+One of CCL’s most important services is giving information to parents, stakeholders, and others who are interested in child care.
+The DFPS website offers comprehensive compliance and regulatory information for both residential and daycare operations.
+Anyone who wants to find and compare child care can use our online database (TxChildCareSearch.org) to search by type of care, location, services offered, name, or address.
 They will find two years of compliance history for each operation, including a summary of inspections and deficiencies.
-The Texas Child Care Search results were viewed 1,501,447 times in FY 2013.
+In FY 2014, people used this database to view search results 1,359,009 times.

 Don’t Be in the Dark